tronprotocol/tronwallet-adapter/packages/adapters/bitkeep/README.md

 # `@tronweb3/tronwallet-adapter-bitkeep`

-This package provides an adapter to enable TRON DApps to connect to the [BitKeep Wallet extension and App](https://bitkeep.com/).
+This package provides an adapter to enable TRON DApps to connect to the [Bitget(BitKeep) Wallet extension and App](https://bitkeep.com/).

 ## Demo